Bruce Ratner: Forest City Ratner

-In 1985, he co-founded Forest City Ratner, a joint venture with his family's company of which he is now executive chairman.
+In 1985, he co-founded Forest City Ratner, with the family's parent company (Forest City Enterprises which funded 70 percent of the capital.
 He developed the $1 billion complex of nine buildings in downtown Brooklyn called MetroTech.
 He supervised the building of a 393,000 square-foot shopping mall at the intersection of Atlantic and Flatbush Avenues in the 1990s.
-As a response to Hurricane Sandy, Forest City, the Brooklyn Nets, & Barclays Center launched the creation of a Brooklyn focused recovery fund.
-It is notable that during Ratner's tenure, half of the firm's leadership was female.

 Metrotech Center

 Ratner's firm, Forest City Ratner, began construction of Metrotech Center in June 1989.
 Brooklyn journalist Dennis Holt labeled June 26, 1989, as the start of a "new Brooklyn."
 The complex totals over 5.8 million square feet of office space.
 The creation of this office space brought at least 22,000 jobs to the borough.

 New York Times Building

 In 2007, Ratner's company, Forest City Realty Trust completed construction and opened the New York Times Building.
 The skyscraper, located at 620 Eighth Avenue, is the eleventh-tallest building in the city, tied with the Chrysler Building.